configo-io/Android-SDK/README.md

     //Set if the changes in the dashboard will take effect in real-time or in next launch Configo.setDynamicallyRefreshData(boolean refresh);

-    //Set if Configo should skip status checks and pull data immediately, useful fo tests Configo.setShouldCheckStatusOnPolling(boolean check);
+    //Set if Configo should skip status checks and pull data immediately, useful for tests Configo.setShouldCheckStatusOnPolling(boolean check);

     //Set the interval in which Configo polls the server for updates (milliseconds)